Fall 2004 Enrollment Analysis City College Summary

 Persistence of First-Time Freshmen

-Of all the first-time freshmen enrolled at City College in fall 2002 as of census (N=1,526), 46% persisted to fall 2003.
-This rate is slightly higher than the rate for fall 2002 (39% persisted from fall 2001 to fall 2002).
-The one-year persistence rate of first-time freshman was also broken down by educational objective, gender, and ethnicity.
-Results showed that students who intended to transfer without an associate degree persisted at a higher rate (57%) than those who were undecided (49%).
-Females had a higher persistence rate (50%) than males (42%).
-A higher proportion of Asians (53%) and Filipinos (52%) persisted from fall 2002 to fall 2003 than other ethnic groups.
+Of all the first-time freshmen enrolled at City College in fall 2003 as of census (N=1,282), 48% persisted to fall 2004.
+This rate was slightly higher than the rate for fall 2003 (46% persisted from fall 2002 to fall 2003).
+The persistence rate of first-time freshman was also broken down by educational objective, gender, and ethnicity.
+Results showed that students who intended to transfer without an associate degree persisted at a higher rate (58%) than other groups.
+Females had a slightly higher persistence rate (48%) than males (47%).
+Latino and Filipino students persisted at a higher rate (50% and 51% respectively) in fall 2004 than other ethnic groups.